©

 Brengues

-In the beautiful Célé Valley, this 5.1km hike is sure to please both young and old.
-From the village of Brengues, you climb up to join a path that runs along the cliff.
-Pass under a fortified gate and then under “le château des Anglais“.
-It’s just a step to imagine yourself in the Middle Ages, even if the presence of the English in this fortification is not historically attested.
-Regardless, the splendid 180-degree view of the valley represented a strategic retreat in case of threat.
-After skirting the cliff, a small loop leads you onto the plateau between pretty dry-stone walls.
-On the same path as the first one, the return to the village still offers you this superb panorama which cannot leave you indifferent.
+In the magnificent Célé valley, this 5.1km hike is sure to please young and old alike.
+From the village of Brengues, head uphill to join a path that runs along the cliff face.
+Pass under a fortified gate and then under “le château des Anglais “.
+It’s a short step to imagining yourself back in the Middle Ages, even if the presence of the English in this fortification is not historically attested.
+In any case, the splendid 180-degree view over the valley provided a strategic retreat in the event of a threat.
+After skirting the cliff, a short loop takes you to the plateau between pretty drystone walls.
+Following the same path as the outward journey, the return to the village still offers a superb panorama that is sure to leave you breathless.

 The viewpoints circuit